Ryukish/Discord-Assistant/README.md

 ## Explanations and Examples

 ### Weather.py
-To use this file you will need an API key (free version gives: 1000 queries per day): [WeatherBit](https://www.weatherbit.io/api)
+To use this file you will need an API key (free version gives: 1000 queries per day)
+* [WeatherBit](https://www.weatherbit.io/api) - The API used to get Weather Data in a JSON format

 #### Header
 ```py